Skip to main content

 1. Close the energy gap.

-Although fetal nutrient requirements are minimal during early and mid-gestation, from a production standpoint, gestation begins exactly when the dam’s nutrient requirements are greatest, due to the increased demands of lactation.
-Manage ewes and does appropriately and adjust supplementations accordingly to minimize BCS losses during this period.
+While fetal nutrient requirements may be minimal during early and mid-gestation, from a production standpoint, gestation begins exactly when the dam’s nutrient requirements are the greatest, due to the increased demands of lactation.
+Managing ewes and does appropriately and adjusting their supplementation levels accordingly will help minimize BCS losses during this period.

-Post-parturition is typically a stressful time, as there are several physiological and nutritional changes taking place during this period.
-It is very important to ensure that ewes and does have an optimal immune status to maximize fertility.
-Some ewes and does will have a higher risk of uterine infections due to retained placenta and metritis after giving birth.
-Uterine infections and ovarian problems in small ruminants will inevitably influence fertility.
+Post-parturition can be a stressful time as a result of the multiple physiological and nutritional changes taking place during this period.
+With this in mind, it is highly important to ensure that ewes and does have an optimal immune status, which will allow them to maximize their fertility.
+Some ewes and does will have a higher risk of uterine infections due to retained placentas and metritis after giving birth — and uterine infections and ovarian problems inevitably influence the fertility of small ruminant animals.
 Trace minerals, such as selenium, play a key role in maintaining a healthy immune system in the parturition period.
-Other trace minerals and major minerals play key roles in ovulation and cycling.
-If there is a deficiency in either, the possibility of anestrus becomes more likely.
-Research has proven that feeding these trace minerals in their organic form leads to these minerals being better absorbed, stored and utilized.
+Other trace and major minerals also play key roles in ovulation and cycling — and deficiencies of any type can increase the risk of anestrus.
+Additionally, research has proven that feeding trace minerals in their organic form allows those minerals to be better absorbed, stored and utilized by the animal.

 3. Focus on critical nutrients.

-Genetic selection happens when the producer is making mating decisions, but you can program the fetus during gestation to help increase the profitability of your genetics by providing ideal growing conditions.
-For these vital organs to develop properly — and to maximize your young animals’ genetic potential — make sure gestating dams don’t run short of critical nutrients, like macro and trace minerals, vitamins and protein.
+Genetic selection happens when the producer is making mating decisions, but you can program the fetus during gestation to help increase the profitability of your genetic investments by providing the ideal growing conditions.
+For their vital organs to develop properly — and to maximize your young animals’ genetic potential — make sure gestating dams don’t run short of critical nutrients, like macro and trace minerals, vitamins and protein.

 Loading...